JeffersonLab/gradle-cat/README.md

 A [Gradle](https://gradle.org/) file concatenation plugin.
 This plugin is useful to combine / merge files such as web application JavaScript or CSS resources.

 ## Install
+### settings.gradle
 The plugin is available in Maven Central (but not the Gradle Plugin Portal yet!).
-Since Gradle only checks the Gradle Plugin Portal by default, you'll need to update your settings.gradle to point to Maven Central:
+Since Gradle only checks the Gradle Plugin Portal by default, you'll need to update your `settings.gradle` to point to Maven Central:
 ```
 pluginManagement {
     repositories {